Information explaining the Level 3 Diploma for Health Screeners, including how to register a screener and apply to reclaim funding.

 NHS screening providers are required to meet the screener training requirements for new screeners in the NHSP, AAA and DES programmes, as per the section 7a screening programme specifications.
 The requirement covers enrolment on the national health screening diploma and subsequent successful completion.
 The cost is approximately £1,000 per learner.

 Initially, Health Education England (HEE) provided funding for new screeners to undertake the qualification and PHE administered these funds on behalf of HEE.
-We are pleased to inform local screening providers that limited funding is available for the year 1 April 2018 to 31 March 2019 to support approximately one new screener per local programme.
+We are pleased to inform local screening providers that limited funding is available for the year 1 April 2018 to 31 March 2019 to support 2 new screeners per local programme.

 Applications will be reviewed regularly to ensure funds are allocated equitably wherever possible.